gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Like all reptile people he was completely bald, but his smile was as warm as freshly-made biscuits.
 "As real as you are."
-He ushered her in,
+He ushered her in
+and handed her
-took a tattered picture book that just happened to be lying on his battered old rocking chair, and handed it to her.
+a tattered picture book that just happened to be lying on his battered old rocking chair.
 "Here---would you like to borrow this one?
 There are lots of others."
-She walked out of the shaper's house with an armload of books and stars in her eyes, then sat down on his porch and started to read the first one while her parents vainly tried to persuade the old tortoise to take a jar of home-made jam as a thank-you.
+She walked out of the house with an armload of books and stars in her eyes, then sat down on his porch and started to read the first one while her parents vainly tried to persuade the old tortoise to take a jar of home-made jam as a thank-you.

-Gumption had shown up a few months later.
+Gumption had started coming by a few months later.
 His family hadn't brought him---the village goats weren't bookish people---and at first Maddy had resented this intruder into her magical world of stories and long-ago science.
-But they started talking one day about the relative merits of mysteries versus adventures and hadn't stopped since.
+But they started talking one day about the relative merits of mysteries versus adventures and they hadn't stopped since.
 Now they swapped their borrowed books back and forth so that they at least had someone to roll their eyes with over the mushy bits.

-Shaper Leaf's house smelled like paper and old sweaters and fresh cabbage.
+Commander Leaf's house smelled like paper and old sweaters and fresh cabbage.
 If Maddy closed her eyes she could almost imagine that her father was there with her.
 The old tortoise was snoring in his rocking chair when they arrived, so they placed their books quietly on the table beside him